Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 Let me just say from the beginning that whilst I understand that most people have a problem with the number of rules and regulations that we have to contend with, the reality is that there is no little office somewhere where people have been employed solely to make up and write laws to make life as difficult as possible for us.
 The reality is that generally speaking the laws are written to right an actual transgression and that usually the transgressions come from the Corporate world.
 The reality is that often the laws were written to protect us from our own stupidity.

-Non-binding rules and standards, although not legally binding are often based on ‘best practice’ requirements and are therefore really useful.
+Non-binding rules and standards, although not legally binding is often based on ‘best practice’ requirements and are therefore really useful.

 – The compliance risk should be properly and adequately managed through the risk management process that has been approved and adopted.